-The Committee will discuss and make recommendations on the safety and efficacy of a Hepatitis B Vaccine manufactured by Dynavax.
+The Committee will discuss and make recommendations on the safety and effectiveness of Zoster Vaccine Recombinant, Adjuvanted, manufactured by GlaxoSmithKline Biologicals.

-The Committee will discuss a BLA for sirukumab injection (proposed trade name PLIVENSIA), submitted by Janssen Biotech, Inc., for the treatment of adult patients with moderately to severely active rheumatoid arthritis who have5had an inadequate response or are intolerant to one or more disease modifying anti-rheumatic drugs.
-The discussion will include dose selection, efficacy, radiographic progression study, and safety.
+The Committee voted against recommending approval, by a vote of 1-Yes to 12-No, with no abstentions, of sirukumab injection (proposed trade name PLIVENSIA), by Janssen Biotech, Inc. (Janssen), for the treatment of adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response or are intolerant to one or more disease-modifying anti-rheumatic drugs (DMARDs).

 The Committee (ODAC) discussed potential pediatric development plans/written requests for: (1) APX005M, presentation by Apexigen, Inc. (Apexigen); (2) PMO1183 (lurbinectedin), presentation by PharmaMar USA Inc. (PharmaMar); (3) ASP2215 (gilteritinib), presentation by Astellas Pharma Global Development, Inc. (Astellas); (4) Prexasertib, presentation by Dista Products/Eli Lilly and Company (Lilly); and (5) Olaratumab, presentation by Eli Lilly and Company.